microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 ### remoteConfig

 Optional field in remote mode.
-Set remote machine related configuration.
+Users could set per machine information in `machineList` field, and set global configuration for remote mode in this field.

 #### reuse